m4rw3r/InjectStack/README.rst

 * PHP 5.3 or later
 * PCRE Extension (compiled into PHP by default)
-* Tokenizer Extension (compiled into PHP by default), used by default ShowException middleware to provide syntax-highlighting
+* Tokenizer Extension (compiled into PHP by default), used by default ``ShowException`` middleware to provide syntax-highlighting
 * `PSR-0 Compliant`_ Autoloader, Inject_ClassTools_ provides one general purpose
   autoloader as do the `Symfony ClassLoader`_.

-If you use any of the other provided adapters and or middleware, additiona extensions may be required.
+If you use any of the other provided adapters and or middleware, additional extensions may be required.
 For example, the Memcached-session middleware require Memcached_.